pavel-krivanek/Moose-obsolete/src/all/XML-Parser-GTExtensions.package/XMLHighlighter.class/README.md

-This is base class for highlighters that highlight Text objects using XMLHighlights.
+This is a base class for highlighters that highlight Text objects using XMLHighlights.